Fischer0522/stratadisk-artifact-sev/filebench/README.md

 # Filebench Benchmark for SEV

-This directory contains scripts to benchmark SwornDisk and CryptDisk using Filebench workloads on the data directory.
+This directory contains scripts to benchmark SwornDisk and CryptDisk using Filebench workloads on mounted filesystems.

 ## Overview

 Filebench is a file system and storage benchmark that can generate complex workloads.
-This benchmark tests:
+This benchmark tests filesystems mounted on block devices:
-- **SwornDisk**: `/home/yxy/ssd/fast26_ae/sev/data/sworndisk-filebench/`
+- **SwornDisk**: `/dev/mapper/test-sworndisk` mounted at `/root/sworndisk`
-- **CryptDisk**: `/home/yxy/ssd/fast26_ae/sev/data/cryptdisk-filebench/`
+- **CryptDisk**: `/dev/mapper/test-crypt` (dm-crypt + dm-integrity) mounted at `/root/cryptdisk`

+Tests run on filesystems (ext4) mounted on these block devices, providing filesystem-level performance measurements with real-world workload patterns.

 ## Workloads